prithvirajbytes/mask-detector-incomplete/README.md

 # mask-detector-incomplete

-Helps to detect whether the person
+Helps to detect whether the person is w